gatsbyjs/gatsby/docs/contributing/events.md

 import Events from "@components/events/events" import EmailCaptureForm from "@components/email-capture-form"

-**IMPORTANT NOTE ON COMMUNITY EVENTS: Promotion and support of Gatsby community events is currently suspended due to COVID-19.
+**IMPORTANT NOTE ON COMMUNITY EVENTS: Promotion and support of Gatsby community events are currently suspended due to COVID-19.
 Stay tuned for updates on when our community events program will resume.**

 Interested in connecting with the Gatsby community in person?
 Take a look at the list below to see past community-organized Gatsby events.